KilianDeBock/Free3Dm/content/products/filaments/PETG/PETGFilamentDescription.content.md

+﻿# 1.75mm PETG Filament
-﻿Polyethylene terephthalate (PET) filament is a variant of one of the most used plastics in the world.
+Polyethylene terephthalate (PET) filament is a variant of one of the most used plastics in the world.
 It is available in a wide range of colours.

 **Difficulty Level**: Beginner